roverbird/mobula-helper/readme.md

+# Update Dec 5 2024

+**You should not rely on Mobula.fi / Mobula.io in crypto market data.
+Their reporting is unfortunatelly not accurate.
+The prices that your get from their API unfortunatelly do not reflect actual market prices.
+Unless they do something about it, you are warned not to use this provider.**

+Cannot imagine anyone paying for their services at such level or reliability, really.
+Highly dissatisfying experience as a customer.
+No support line, and contact form from admin panel is unreachable.

 # What is Mobula?

 [Mobula.io](https://mobula.io) is an excellent data provider for the crypto finance industry.
 It allows users to get "free multi-chain real-time data about any crypto asset & wallet & transaction, such as crypto price, crypto marketcap, wallet balance, exchange routes, and more".